pomerium/mcp-app-demo/README.md

   P ->> S: Proxy request to MCP Server
 ```

-### If MCP Server requires OAuth
+## 2. MCP Server Needs Upstream OAuth

-When your MCP server needs an OAuth token from an upstream provider (such as GitHub, Google Drive, Notion, Salesforce, etc.), Pomerium handles the entire OAuth flow on your behalf.
-Here’s how it works:
+If your MCP server needs to access an upstream service that requires OAuth (for example, GitHub or Google Drive), Pomerium can handle the OAuth flow for you.
+Here’s how the process works:

-1. The user adds a server URL in the MCP client (e.g., Claude.ai).
+1. The user adds the MCP server URL in the client (e.g., Claude.ai).
-2. The client registers with Pomerium and initiates authentication.
+2. The client registers with Pomerium and starts authentication.
-3. Pomerium provides a sign-in URL, and the user is redirected to sign in by the MCP client.
+3. Pomerium gives the client a sign-in URL, which is shown to the user.
-4. After signing in to Pomerium, the user is redirected to the upstream OAuth provider for authentication.
+4. The user signs in to Pomerium, then is redirected to the upstream OAuth provider.
-5. The user authenticates with the upstream provider, which returns an internal OAuth token (TI) to Pomerium.
+5. The user authenticates with the upstream provider.
+The provider returns an internal OAuth token (TI) to Pomerium.
-6. Pomerium completes the sign-in process and redirects the user back to the client.
+6. Pomerium finishes the sign-in and redirects the user back to the client.
-7. The client obtains an external token (TE) from Pomerium.
+7. The client receives an external token (TE) from Pomerium.
-8. When the client makes requests to the MCP server, it uses the external token (TE).
+8. The client uses TE to make requests to the MCP server.
-9. Pomerium transparently refreshes the upstream OAuth token (TI) if needed and proxies the request to the MCP server, providing the internal token (TI) in the `Authorization` header.
+9. Pomerium refreshes the upstream token (TI) as needed and proxies requests to the MCP server, passing TI in the `Authorization` header.

-This approach ensures that:
+**Key benefits:**

-- External clients (like Claude.ai) never see your upstream provider’s OAuth tokens or have any knowledge of your upstream OAuth.
+- External clients (like Claude.ai) never see your upstream OAuth tokens.
-- Your MCP server always receives a valid upstream token with each request.
+- Your MCP server always receives a valid upstream token.
-- The MCP server can remain stateless and does not need to manage OAuth flows or tokens directly.
+- The MCP server can remain stateless and does not need to manage OAuth flows or tokens.

 ```mermaid
 sequenceDiagram